-Ste p Action 1 On the XML Transform diagram, right-click on the XML Transform Activity element and select the 'Run XSL Transformation' option.
-The XSLT Debugger view displays, showing the stylesheet (.xsl) file and XML document used in the transformation.
-The System Output window also displays, showing the error or success messages in the 'XSL' tab.
-(Press Ctrl+Shift+8 if the System Output window does not display.)
-If you have set up validation of the output, the System Output window also shows the validation comments. display.)
-If you have set up validation of the output, the System Output window also shows the validation
+p On the XML Transform diagram, right-click of XML Transform Activity element and select to 'Run XSL Transformation' option.
+The XSLT Debugger view displays, showing stylesheet (.xsl) file and XML document used transformation.
+The System Output window also displays, show the error or success messages in the 'XSL' tab.
+Ctrl+Shift+8 if the System Output window dedisplay.)
+If you have set up validation of the output, the System Output window also shows the validate comments. the in the lowing (Press pes not